 As an owner-operator you have a lot of of tax deductions available to you.
-Per Diem is one of your largest tax deductions as a professional driver but what is it exactly?
+Per Diem is one of the largest deduction as a professional driver, but what is it exactly?
 In its simplest terms, the Per Diem deduction is a tax deduction that the IRS allows for travel incidental expenses.
 In this article I will discuss the specific rules around using this significant tax deduction.
 Both myself and my colleagues at ATBS specialize in helping owner-operators navigate the complex tax system.
 If you have any questions about the following information please contact us at 866-920-2827.

 The IRS allows people who travel for business to deduct their meal expenses from their income.
 The Per Diem rate is set by the Department of Transportation.
-The current rate (as of October 1, 2015) is $63 per day in the Continental US and $65 per day while in Canada.
-You may have heard the amount of the deduction quoted as $47.20.
+The current rate (as of October 1, 2015) is $63 per day in the Continental US and $68 per day while in Canada.
+You may have heard the amount of the deduction quoted as $50.40.
 That is because the IRS only allows you to deduct 80% of that rate.
-Non-CDL riders who are performing other duties (bookkeeping, dispatching, assisting loading, and unloading) may deduct a slightly lower rate of $46 per day, or, rather, 80% of $46 which comes out to $36.80.
+Non-CDL riders who are performing other duties (bookkeeping, dispatching, assisting loading, and unloading) may deduct a slightly lower rate of $57 per day, or, rather, 50% of $57 which comes out to $28.50.

 In order to qualify for these deductions, IRS publication 463 states that you are traveling from home if: